This program is not available for Municipalities

 Expenses incurred while on the unpaid leave of absence are not eligible for Dependent Care Assistance Program (DCAP) reimbursement unless you are disabled and unable to care for a child.

 For additional information regarding paid and unpaid LOA, please see the GIC’s FY2021 Participant Handbook, HCSA/DCAP Leave of Absence Options (LOA) (starting on page 9).

 What happens to your Flexible Spending Account (FSA) if you terminate employment or retire?

 If you leave state service during the FSA plan year, your participation in the Health Care Spending Account (HCSA) and Dependent Care Assistance Program (DCAP) will terminate as of midnight on the last date of your active employment.

-Health Care Spending Account: Your Health Care Flexible Spending Account debit cards will be de-activated and you will only be able to submit claims for eligible health care expenses that were incurred on or before your last day of active employment.
-You have until October15 to submit claims for the Plan Year expenses.
+HCSA: Your debit card(s) will be de-activated and you will only be able to submit claims for eligible health care expenses that were incurred on or before your last day of active employment.
+You have until October 15 to submit claims for the Plan Year expenses.
 In order to use your HCSA account after you terminate state service, you may elect to continue to contribute to the HCSA account under COBRA by making direct payments on an after-tax basis.
-Your eligibility for HCSA COBRA will be determined by the plan administrator, ASIFlex.
-The amount billed to you by ASIFlex will include a 2% administrative fee.
+Your eligibility for HCSA COBRA will be determined by the plan administrator, Benefit Strategies.
+The amount billed to you by Benefit Strategies will include a 2% administrative fee.

 DCAP: You may file claims for eligible dependent care expenses against your account balance for expenses you incur until your DCAP account is exhausted.
-Claims can be filed with dates of service through the end of the Plan Year.
+Claims can be filed with dates of service through the end of the 2.5 month extension.
 All claims must be filed by October 15.